navidadelpour/ARM-CPU/Readme.md

 we are using modelsim as a compiler and simulator

-prof mlaali
+professor mlaali

-team members saleh26
+team member saleh26